lannannanna/mobile-web-verification/README.md

 But let's get down to the details.

-### Initiate the user verification flow
+### Initiate the user sign up flow

-To initiate the user verification, you need to trigger a deep link in the format mentioned below.
-You can initiate the user verification at multiple touch points in your user flow journey ( for exmple - login, registration, checkout, verification etc. )
+To initiate the user sign up, you need to trigger a deep link in the format mentioned below.
+You can initiate the user sign up at multiple touch points in your user flow journey ( for exmple - login, registration, checkout, verification etc. )

 ```java
 "truecallersdk://truesdk/web_verify?requestNonce=UNIQUE_REQUEST_ID&partnerKey=YOUR_APP_KEY&partnerName=YOUR_APP_NAME&lang=LANGUAGE_LOCALE&title=TITLE_STRING_OPTION"
 ```

-Here, requestNonce should be a unique requestID that you need to associate with every verification request you trigger, so as to do the requisite mapping of the access token which we post to your callback URL once the user shares his / her consent.
+Here, requestNonce should be a unique requestID that you need to associate with every verification request you trigger, so as to do the required mapping of the access token which we post to your callback URL once the user shares his / her consent.
-Add the partner key which you generated from your developer portal account, and the app name that you want users to see in the truecaller profile dialog.
+Add the app key which you generated from your developer portal account, and the app name that you want users to see in the truecaller profile dialog.
 The language locale needs to be the locale string corresponding to the language that you wish the user to see the profile dialog in ( For example - 'en' for English ).
 Currently supported languages include -

      - English